Egale Canada: Human Rights and Anti-2SLGBTQI Hate

+Intersex Genital Mutilation

+In Canada, it is currently legal to perform genital "normalizing" surgery on intersex infants and children who are too young to understand or provide consent.
+These surgeries are invasive, unnecessary, and irreversible, representing a profound violation of the bodily autonomy and dignity of intersex individuals.

+In 2021, Egale, alongside intersex scholars and activists Morgan Holmes and Janik Bastien-Charlebois, filed an application with the Ontario Superior Court of Justice to challenge the constitutionality of Criminal Code exemptions that allow intersex genital mutilation to remain legal.
+This case is known as Egale et al. v.
+Canada.

+2SLGBTQI Youth

+Promoting safe and inclusive school environments for 2SLGBTQI students is one of Egale’s core initiatives, achieved through the creation of resources and educational materials.
+However, this work is hindered when laws and policies prevent school staff from upholding gender-diverse students' rights to equality, safety, privacy, and self-determination.
+Some notable cases that Egale has been involved in include: CCLA v.
+New Brunswick, UR Pride v.
+Government of Saskatchewan et al., York Region District School Board v.
+Elementary Teachers’ Federation of Ontario, and A.B. v.
+C.D.

-Relationship recognition
+Relationship Recognition

 Egale successfully lobbied for the introduction and passage of Bill C-23, which amended 68 federal statutes to provide same-sex couples with the same legal status as that of opposite-sex married couples.
 They also supported union activities and lobbied the federal government in support of equal employment benefits to those in same-sex relationships; coordinated coalitions of equality groups in cases on same-sex pension benefits and equal funeral leave for same-sex families.

 Additionally, they have on two occasions challenged the legal definition of the word "spouse."
 The first instance was when the group intervened before the Supreme Court of Canada to challenge the opposite-sex definition of "spouse" in the Old Age Security Act (Egan v.
 Canada).
 Although the challenge was unsuccessful, it did set a unanimous precedent by which sexual orientation was henceforth entered into the Canadian Charter of Rights and Freedoms as a grounds for protection from discrimination.
 The second challenge was successful, and revised the opposite-sex definition of "spouse" in Ontario's Family Law Act (M. v.
 H.) so that the right to common-law marriage extended to same-sex couples.

 They also helped convince Statistics Canada to include same-sex families in the nationwide census, and worked with LEGIT to advance equal immigration rights for gays and lesbians.